mypico/pam_pico/README.md

 ## License

-pam-pico is released under the AGPL licence.
+pam_pico is released under the AGPL licence.
 Read COPYING for information.

 ## Contributing